-Selection of framed fossil shark teeth unearthed from the prehistoric 'plateau des phosphates' of Morocco, North Africa.
-We have collected and conserved a variety of shark teeth to set a unique collectors and enthusiasts glazed display case.
+Black glass faced frame with a selection of fossil shark teeth unearthed from the prehistoric 'plateau des phosphates' of Morocco, North Africa.
+A conserved variety of shark teeth set into a glass-faced frame for collectors and enthusiasts alike.

 The fossil shark teeth and some bone vertebrae are all that survives from the cartilaginous fishes after the processes of fossilisation over the last 60 million years while forming the phosphate layers.
 The local Berber farmers collect the teeth and are the only people allowed to do so, being the indigenous farmers and the phosphate cutting through their farms.